MailToolbox/mail_plugger/docs/usage_of_delivery_method.md

 # How to use MailPlugger::DeliveryMethod class

-With this class it can extract data from the Mail::Message object and send message based on the given configurations.
+With this Class it can extract data from the `Mail::Message` object and send message based on the given configurations.
 We can add these options directly in the `new` method or we can use `MailPlugger.plug_in` method as well.

 The `new` method parameter is a Hash where the keys are Symbols.